KeSukhesh/cpp-web-servers/src/single-thread-server/single_thread_server_guide.md

     Threads::Threads
 )
 ```
-Compiling with this makefile is the equivalent of compiling our program with `g++ -std=c++20 -o main main.cpp -lboost_system -lpthread`.
+Compiling with this makefile is the equivalent of compiling our program with `g++ -std=c++20 -o single-server main.cpp -lboost_system -lpthread`.
 Create a new folder in our root directory called _build_ and `cd` into `build`.
 Now run `cmake ..`, you should see something similar to this output:
 ```
 KeSukhesh: ~/projects/cpp-web-servers/build$ cmake ..
 -- Configuring done (0.0s)